SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson4_ListsAndTables/Notes_Lesson4_ListsAndTables.md

   - butt-up the `li` elements
   - set the font-size of the `ul`  element to zero and re-set the font-size for the `li` to what is desired This seems to be the preferred solution for the horizontal navbars.

-#### Questions and answers

----

-- What are pseudo classes exactly?
-  Examples are: :hover; :focus; :last_child; :full-screen etc
-- Do my rectified notes answer all the focus on points?
-  If yes notes are ok and delete the focus on portion!